 LifeStraw have a ‘giveback’ programme meaning with every purchase, they either donate a LifeStraw product to a third world country to provide safe drinking water, or your purchase helps to fund the many humanitarian projects they are leading across the world.
 It’s refreshing to see a company with such socially conscious values at their core.

 Oh – and the taste of cold, fresh, natural water from a waterfall or stream is heavenly!
 You can purchase a Lifestraw Go bottle here.

 Eat Vegetarian or Vegan Whilst Travelling

 Meat (especially red meat) is one of the largest contributors of greenhouse gases into the environment.
 The most common misconception is that it’s just the large amount of methane the animals (especially cows) release – but this is not wholly true.
 It is actually the devastating deforestation that is occurring to both graze the vast amount of animals we are consuming and also to grow their food.
 Trees are literally being ripped down across the world to satisfy billions of people’s unhealthy diets.

 Avoiding meat travelling is also a great way to avoid getting sick and try some really flavoursome new food.
 When I was in Sri Lanka, I met quite a few people who got food poisoning and I was totally fine for my whole 3 week trip as I didn’t touch meat once.

 This is just one small way you can reduce your carbon footprint abroad – even if you struggle to do it at home.

 Pay to Offset Your Carbon Emission

 According to Qantas and Jetstar, only one in ten passengers will pay to counteract their flight’s carbon emissions.
 I have to admit that only until recently I was also one of the 9 who didn’t.

 Always the cynic, I have never trusted that airlines firstly work it out accurately, let alone give all the money they say they do to an environmental charity.
 However especially with a recent shift in the general public’s consciousness of this topic, airlines are becoming a lot more transparent about the carbon emissions flights produce.

-(This post contains affiliate links meaning should you purchase a product via this link, I’ll earn a tiney tiny commission at no extra cost to you.
+*This post may contain affiliate links meaning should you purchase a product via this link, I’ll earn a tiney tiny commission at no extra cost to you.
 These are still products I use or believe in and would recommend regardless*